 - Mushroom & Green Pea Curry - creamy, hearty and vegetarian and vegan-friendly dish.

-2 cups packed with baby spinach leaves (or another type of spinach)
+- 2 packed cups baby spinach leaves or another type of spinach

-1 small mild green chili such as jalapeno (can be omitted or halved)
+- 1 jalapeño pepper or small green chili (can be omitted or halved)

 - Rinse the rice in cold water 4-5 times and strain through a sieve.
 Set aside.